ArshadChowdhury/e-commerce-demo-app/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the project on your local machine.

-## Or you can check the live site here - https://nextjs-ecommercebyarshad.netlify.app/
+## Or you can check the live site here - <br> https://nextjs-ecommercebyarshad.netlify.app/